TomObungu/mathematics.md/Further Mathematics/Vectors/Intersections and Distances between Planes.md

 # Reflecting a line on a plane
-To reflect a line through a plane you must first
+To reflect a line through a plane you must:
+1. Calculate an intersection point B by taking the dot product of the point on the line and the normal vector of the plane.
+2. Calculate the line $\vec{AB}$ where $\vec{A}$ is the starting position of the line equation and $\vec{B}$